 Just to fill the boring days, Till something different came their way.

-Then one day, when the boys were skiving, That ‘something different’ was arriving...
+Then one day, when they were skiving, ‘Something different’ was arriving...

 Two black horses pulled a carriage, A sign behind read ‘7 Alleys’.
 Fiddlers played up on the back, Runners and riders dressed in black.